 Each party may bring an advisor to the hearing.
 The advisor may talk to that party but may not speak for that party.

 Hearings are recorded.
-In case of appeals, written transcripts may be created and provided to both parties and the Senior Associate Dean or a designated official.
+In the case of appeals, both parties and the Senior Associate Dean or a designated official may make arrangements to listen to the recorded transcript, but they may not receive a copy of the transcript.
 These documents are private.
 Official records from Honor Council hearings will be stored in the Dean's office.
 Official letters to students found responsible for violating the honor code will be added to the student's file and removed from the students file at graduation, except in the case where a violation of academic honesty constitutes part of the case for dismissal of a student.

 Decision process: After the hearings, the council has up to two days to come to an agreement and render its decision to the designated administrator.
 Decisions rendered by the Honor Council must be supported by at least three student voting members regardless of the number of Honor Council members attending the hearings.
 The Honor Council cannot suspend making a recommendation; all hearings must result in at least three voting members reaching consensus.

 Summer semester: During the Summer semester and at the beginning of the Fall semester when there are not yet five student voting members of the Honor Council, a student requesting an Honor Council hearing can choose either to wait until the Fall semester when the next Honor Council is formed or to have their cases processed by an Ad Hoc Honor Council.
 The Ad Hoc Honor Council will include available members of the current council and other students appointed by the designated administrator as voting members to assure that there are a minimum of three student voting members in the Ad Hoc Honor Council.
 One faculty and one administrator will be appointed by the designated administrator.
 Hearing procedures and the decision process are the same as in the Fall and Spring semesters.